-In 2021, an estimated 13% of Americans participated in Dry January.
+In 2022, an estimated 35% of American consumers participated in the Dry January challenge.
 If you’re abstaining for a New Year’s resolution, weight loss, or taking control of drinking habits, Dry January is a great way to start your year!

-If booze is your go-to party plan, ditching it for a dry month might not be easy (at first).
+If booze is your go-to party plan, ditching it for any month of the year might not be easy (at first).

 What is Dry January?

-Dry January is a social movement in which people abstain from alcohol for the entire month of January.
+Dry January is a social movement in which people abstain from alcoholic beverages for the entire month of January.

 How does Dry January work?
 Dry January works by not drinking any alcohol during the month of January.
-Some choose to simply reduce their alcohol consumption, which is perfectly acceptable.
-There are no Dry January gatekeepers.
+Some choose to simply reduce their alcohol consumption, opting for a “Dry-ish January” — which is perfectly acceptable.
+There are no dry month gatekeepers.

 John Ore of Business Insider has written about his version of “Drynuary” that started for his family in 2006.
 But this family tradition didn’t necessarily spark the worldwide movement we know today.